caffeine-suite/caffeine-script/README.md

 I'm making this language for me, much as Matz did with Ruby.
 If you agree with the philosophy behind the language, maybe it's for you too.

 ### What?

 CaffeineScript is lean, high-level programming language that compiles to JavaScript.
 It is inspired by CoffeeScript, Ruby and ES6.
 It is close to JavaScript in semantics and close to CoffeeScript in syntax.

 I owe a debt of gratitude to Jeremy Ashkenas, the author of CoffeeScript.
 It is my primary inspiration, and what the CaffeineScript compiler is currently written in.

-### Why CaffeineScript over ES6?
-Syntax matters.

-ES6 does a lot of nice things, but it still fails in a few critical ways.

-##### CaffeineScript is a Human-Language

-* It dramatically reduces the number of tokens required to code.
-* It ensures everything returns a value so you can program in a functional way.
-* It avoids JavaScript's pitfalls:
-  * JavaScript's == and != are dangroups.
-CafScript compiles == and != into ===, and !==.
-  * JavaScript makes working with 'this' awkward and dangroups.
-Smart 'this' (@) bindings in CafScript (auto: ->, manualBound: =>, manualUnbound: ~>) make working with 'this' a snap.

-##### JavaScript is a Machine-Language

-IMO, JavaScript should be considered a machine-langauge.
-It is more machine-friendly than human-friendly.
-And that's great!
-Like the JVM, it's a runtime that is available on all platforms.
-Even better than JVM byte-codes, Javascript is vaguely human-readable.
-As such, it's easy to inspect the generated code and see what's going on under the CaffeineScript hood.

 ### Designer language